omahs/golem-docs/docs/Ncreators/javascript/guides/golem-images-explained.md

 Description: Learn what a Golem image is and how to create and use one
 ---

 # Golem images and usage explained

 ## Golem Image

-A Golem image is a software package that contains all tools, libraries, tools, configurations, dependencies, and settings that are required to execute your tasks on a remote computer.
+A Golem image is a software package that contains tools, libraries, tools, configurations, dependencies, and settings that are required to execute your tasks on a remote computer.
 The image is used to create the environment (VM) where your tasks are executed.

 ## Golem image creation